crystalis-randomizer/crystalis-randomizer/src/js/asm/README.md

 }
 interface Chunk {
   // ROM bank for this chunk.
-  bank?: number;
+  segments?: string[];  // bank?: number;
   // Absolute address (within the bank) to start. org?: number;

-  // Region of CPU memory for relocatable chunk (i.e. $8000 or
+  //// Region of CPU memory for relocatable chunk (i.e. $8000 or
-  // $A000 will place the result in the same part of the ROM
+  //// $A000 will place the result in the same part of the ROM
-  // image, but symbols will be exported differently). reloc?: number;
+  //// image, but symbols will be exported differently).
+  //reloc?: number;

   // Base64-encoded data for the chunk.
 This may be a Uint8Array
   // in memory.
   data: string;
   // Substitutions to insert into the data based on other chunks. subs?: Substitution[];

+  // TODO - assertions?
 }
 interface Symbol {
   // Name to export this symbol as. export?: string;
   // Name to import this symbol from. import?: string;
+  // Chunk the symbol is defined in (necessary for determining what
+  // any given offset actually means). chunk?: number;
+  // Offset into the chunk.
+  offset?: number;
   // Expression for the symbol.
-  expr: Expr;
+  expr?: Expr;
   // TODO: size data?
 }
 interface Substitution {